Skip to content

 Marina, a product leader I have known for many years, recently told me that this quote had been sticking with her:

-“Without action, the world would still be an idea”
+“Without , the world would still be an idea”

 — Georges F. Doriot, INSEAD Founder